ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

-In a typical solution, a Verifier comes to trust an Attester indirectly by having an Endorser (such as a manufacturer) vouch for the Attester's ability to securely generate Evidence through Endorsements.
+In a typical solution, a Verifier comes to trust an Attester indirectly by having an Endorser (such as a manufacturer) vouch for the Attester's ability to securely generate Evidence through Endorsements (see {{endorsements}}.
 Endorsement Claims might describe the ways in which the Attester resists attack, protects secrets and measures Target Environments.
 Consequently, the Endorser's key material is stored in the Verifier's trust anchor store so that Endorsements can be included in the Verifier's appraisal.